/// blog Image Hosting

 3. The share URL starts returning a 404 response on the next fetch.

-4. The 12-character ID is retired — it is never reused for a future upload.
+4. The 12-character ID is retired, so it is never reused for a future upload.

 Cached copies matter.
 If the image was hot-linked into a Slack message, a forum post, or a blog, those viewers may see a cached version for a few minutes until their CDN or browser cache expires.
-Usually this is 5–10 minutes.
+Usually this is 5 to 10 minutes.
 After that, all requests hit the 404.

 Deletion is permanent.
-There is no trash, no undo, and no second copy on the server.
+There is no trash or undo, and no second copy on the server.

 What if I lost the share page?